APPENDIX D - TEAM RACING RULES

 D2.2 Protests by Boats

-When a boat protests under a rule of Part 2 or under rule 31 or 42 for an incident in the racing area, she is not entitled to a hearing and the following applies:
+When a boat protests under a rule of Part 2 or rule 31 or 42:

-(d) If more than one boat broke a rule and was not exonerated, an umpire may penalize any boat that broke a rule and did not take an appropriate penalty.
+(b) An umpire may penalize any boat that broke a rule, is not exonerated, and did not take the appropriate penalty.

 D2.3 Penalties Initiated by an Umpire